zohaibk22/About-COVID/README.md

 ## Project Description

 The "About-COVID-19-App" will be an educational website about Covid 19.
 It will utilize a API pulling from a database with the number of COVID-19 cases worldwide, splitting them into objects with keys organized by Country.
-The API will be incorperated with a worldwide map feature that the user will be able interact with.
-The end-user will be able to click on a country on the map and be presented with coronavirus statistics related to the country they selected.
-Coronavirus statistics will include the total reported cases, total deaths, total active cases, and total recovered cases.
+Through the use of the API, the website will display the top 10 countries with COVID-19 cases around the world.
+The end-user will be able to click on an image of the country flag, which will then trigger an evenListener that will dipslay the COVID-19 stastics surrounding that specific country.
+These stastistics  will include the total reported cases, total deaths, total active cases, and total recovered cases.

 ## API and Data Sample